Financial planning tools and services to put you on the path to the future you want

 Financial advisors agree that retirement is a common milestone that prompts office visits from older Americans from a variety of backgrounds.
-And there are a few important topics on which most people want help, including:
+And there are a few important topics on which most people want help.
+These topics include:

-It’s never too late to say “I don’t,” data show — about 40% to 50% of married couples in the United States divorce, according to the American Psychological Association.
+It’s never too late to say “I don’t,” data shows – about 40% to 50% of married couples in the United States divorce, according to the American Psychological Association.